-- Keep your cat in the carrier or box until s/he can stand alone.
-Check your cat frequently while s/he is waking up from the anesthesia.
+1) You should keep your cat in the carrier or box until he/she can stand alone.
+Check your cat frequently for the next 6 to 8 hours while s/he is waking up from the anesthesia.
+They may walk and act like they are drunk and be disoriented.
+Do not try to handle cats for 24 hours or until they are acting normally.

 2) It is a good idea to keep cat alone in a room overnight- away from other pets or children.
 Room must be well ventilated and quiet.
 Towards evening give the cat water and offer a small amount of food.
 If your cat is a kitten, feed the normal amount tonight, at your kitten’s regular feeding times (we recommend canned food for cats).

-- Females - Check incision daily for swelling or drainage.
+4) Females - Check incision daily for swelling or drainage.
 There are no sutures (stitches) to remove.
+All sutures are absorbable and will dissolve in about 4 weeks.
 Please call us if you are concerned about the incision.
-Some cats will develop a hard small lump at the incision site.
-This is caused by a slight reaction to the stitches.
-It will go away, but may take a couple of months.
-No stitches in males.
+Some cats will develop a small, hard lump at the incision site.
+This is caused by a slight reaction to the stitches or scar tissue.
+It will go away in a month or so.

-- Keep female cats indoors until the incision heals (1 week).
+7) Keep cats indoors until the incision heals (1 week).